MaterializeInc/materialize/doc/user/content/sql/create-sink.md

     * The `consistency_topic` WITH option. **Note:** This option is only available to support backwards-compatibility.
 You will not be able to indicate `consistency_topic` and `CONSISTENCY TOPIC` or `CONSISTENCY FORMAT` simultaneously.

   If not specified, a default consistency topic name will be created by appending `-consistency` to the output topic name.
 * If you are using a JSON-formatted sink, you must specify that the consistency topic format is AVRO.
+This is done through the `CONSISTENCY FORMAT` parameter.
 We're working on JSON support, but it's not available yet.

 Additionally, the sink consistency topic cannot be written to by any other process, including another Materialize instance or another sink.